 2. Hit enter to expand a main menu option (Health, Benefits, etc).

 3. To enter and activate the submenu links, hit the down arrow.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

 Whether or not you are personally involved in a traumatic event, you may come in contact with someone who has experienced trauma or who has PTSD.

 Sometimes traumatic events affect an entire community all at once, such as a natural disaster.
 At other times, trauma affects people less directly.
 For example, you may live near or work with a person who experienced a traumatic event.
-Or, you may be exposed to trauma through the media.
 Below read about how various community members can help with recovery.